TC 6 (team): Ethics Presentation

 Each presentation should:

-- describe the technology
+- describe a computer technology

 - describe an ethical issue or societal implication related to that